Stability of Random Admissible-Set Scheduling in Spatially Continuous Wireless Systems: Preliminary results

-Consider an initial configuration $y$ with $y(H)=n\leq m$ particles, so $y\in L_m$.
-Remember that batches have a size at most one with positive probability.

-First consider the case where batches can be empty.
-Then $\pr{A=0}>0$ and the probability that the system is empty after $m$ time slots is greater than the probability that no particles arrive during the first $m$ time slots times the probability that the $n$ particles are served in the first $m$ time slots.
+Consider an initial configuration $y$ with $y(\comps)=n\leq m$ particles, so $y\in L_m$.
+Because $\pr{A=0}>0$ by assumption, the probability that the system is empty after $m$ time slots is greater than the probability that no particles arrive during the first $m$ time slots times the probability that the $n$ particles are served in the first $m$ time slots.
 Thus, as in a non-empty configuration the probability that at least one particle is served in a time slot is at least $\frac{1}{2}$,

 which is greater than zero as $\pr{A=0}>0$.
-This proves that $(Y(t))_{t\in \mathbb{N}}$ is $\varphi$-irreducible in this case, because $\varphi(D)>0$ only when $y_0 \in D$.
+This proves that $(Y(t))_{t\in \mathbb{N}_0}$ is $\varphi$-irreducible in this case, because $\varphi(D)>0$ only when $y_0 \in D$.